 A certificate of origin, bill of sale, or other documentation must also be retained for the individuals of any species of reptiles or amphibians that are similar in appearance to those species or sub-species covered under the terms of this permit.

 A certificate of origin, bill of sale, or other documentation must include:

 - Date of transaction

 - Name and address of seller, including Maryland permit number, when applicable.

 A summary of these reporting forms must be returned at the time of renewal of your Captive Reptile and Amphibian Permit/License, or by January 31 following the expiration of the permit, if the permit is not renewed.
-The original forms shall be available for inspection by a Natural Resources Police office and shall be retained for three years.
+The original forms shall be available for inspection by the Natural Resources Police and shall be retained for three years.

 Under the terms of the Captive Reptile and Amphibian Permit/License, the permit holder must allow the Department of Natural Resources to enter and inspect the premises where operations permitted by this permit occur and must allow the inspection of the records that are required to be maintained.